Zoom Phone allows you to place and receive phone calls on your computer over the internet using your Zoom account through the university.

 Call Log in the Zoom Client

-Zoom SMS
+Zoom SMS:

-Zoom Phone comes with the ability to text message.
-While in the Zoom client, under phone, click on SMS on the left to start a text or to read a text that was sent.
-This feature is great if text messages are the preferred communication with students, faculty or staff.
+While in the Zoom client, under the Phone tab, click on SMS on the left to start a text or to read a text that was sent.
 If your campus number is ported over, anyone can send a text message to your 541-552-XXXX number.

-Zoom Phone Settings – Hide incoming calls while in Zoom Meeting
+Zoom Phone Settings – Hide incoming calls while in Zoom Meeting:

 To hide phone calls during your Zoom meetings, click on your profile icon in the top-right area of your Zoom client, then click on Settings in the menu, then click on Phone in the side links within the Settings window, then check the box for Hide incoming calls while in a Zoom meeting.